ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 Create a Rocket 2 Github under an appropriate testing organization.
 Make sure to install the GitHub App to the organization in addition to registering it.
-All this can be done from a GitHub organization’s Settings > GitHub Apps page.
+All this can be done from a GitHub organization's Settings > GitHub Apps page.

-In the GitHub app’s settings, go to “Private keys” and click “Generate a new private key”.
+In the GitHub app's settings, go to "Private keys" and click "Generate a new private key".
 This will generate and allow you to download a new secret key for Rocket 2.
 Save this to the ``credentials/`` directory as ``gh_signing_key.pem`` - it should already be in the PEM file format, bracketed by: